yzerlaut/old_physion/assembling/README.md

 ## Code

-The script doing the assembly is []
+The scripts doing the assembling is in the file [fetching.py](./fetching.py)